Medical Terminology Daily - Est. 2012

 Anterior view of the heart

 Personal Note: A few weeks ago, I came across a very interesting article in Spanish by Dr. Jose Manuel Revuelta from the University of Cantabria, Spain.
-The article talked about the “small brain inside the heart”.
+The article (in Spanish) talked about the “small brain inside the heart”.
 One of my interests in the anatomy of the heart is the intrinsic system called the cardiac “ganglionated plexuses”, “ganglionated plexi”, or “GPs”.

 It is our proposal that this nervous system inside the heart, which works autonomously (if needed to or forced to) and also dependent, of the autonomic nervous system, is responsible for the intrinsic working of the heart and its dysfunction is probably the root of cardiac dysrhythmias.
 We have several seminars on this topic here.